DryPeng/web-LEDS/README.md

 # Web-encry

-Written in Next.js, this application implements local encryption/decryption right in the browser, offering convenience and eliminating the need to download any client software.
+Written in JS, this application implements local encryption/decryption right in the browser, offering convenience and eliminating the need to download any client software.

 ## Features